platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 You have 2 options:

 * Remove all domains pointing to Cloudflare from your Platform.sh project
-* Follow these steps in your Cloudflare console:
+* Follow these steps in your Cloudflare Console:

   1. On the SSL page, turn off **Always Use HTTPS**.
   2. Create a page rule for `/.well-known/acme-challenge/` with SSL set to **off**.